OtavioCampagnoli/calculator-project/README.md

 - [X] History of all performed operations.

-### Additional Features to Consider:
+- [X] Improved error handling and user input validation.

-- [ ] Improved error handling and user input validation.
+### Additional Features to Consider

 - [ ] Implementation of shortcut keys for common actions.
 - [ ] UI enhancements, such as support for themes or customization options.
 - [ ] Support for more advanced operations, such as square root, exponentiation, etc.